Skip to Main Content

 What is a grading grievance?

-A grading grievance is written complaint that you have been assigned a grade by an instructor for other than academic reasons.
-You may not appeal a grade simply because you disagree with the grade.
 For the purposes of this process, a grade includes a mark indicating level of achievement as well as other forms of evaluation such as approvals of capstone projects.
-Both undergraduates and graduate students may file grading grievances.
+Both enrolled undergraduates and graduate students are eligible to file grading grievances.
 (See below for some graduate student exceptions.)

 Any undergraduate or graduate student, except those pursuing professional degrees, may file a grievance with the Committee on Privilege and Tenure that their grade or evaluation was assigned for other than academic reasons.
 Student in professional schools who are pursuing graduate degrees should use the P&T grading grievance process.